ateam6544/Inventory-Web-Application/README.md

 # InventoryWebApplication
 This is an angular based web application.
 This web app can be used to manage inventory items.
+The goal of this app is to integrate well with FRC team use.
+Using the Autodesk Web Model view parts can be uploaded from design and made by builders then checked into inventory.
+Also a good way to track items.
+It will be closely incoperated into the mobile app with google's ml barcode reader.

 ## Actions